JETSCAPE/SummerSchool2022/Jul28_Hydro/README.md

 ls ~/jetscape-docker/JETSCAPE/external_packages
 ```

-you should see `music/` and `iSS/` folders present. **They are modules needed for the Hydro Session.**
+you should see `freestream-milne/`, `music/` and `iSS/` folders present. **They are modules needed for the Hydro Session.**

 ## ii.
 Set up a docker container

 > Note: If you want to use yesterday's docker container, that should be fine.
-However, it's likely that yesterday's JETSCAPE was not built with `MUSIC` and `iSS`.
-So in the next section **Build JETSCAPE with MUSIC and iSS**, you will still need to build JETSCAPE with those two modules on.
-See next section for details.
+However, you should make sure the framework was built with `freestream-milne`, `MUSIC` and `iSS` (i.e., you have run `cmake .. -DUSE_MUSIC=ON -DUSE_ISS=ON -DUSE_FREESTREAM=ON` to compile the codes).
+If you did this already, then start that container.

 In this session, we need to launch a docker container that supports the jupyternotebook.
 Please use the following command: